Gang Parade: 2022: Resuming activities and new members

-2023–present: Kiss Kiss and member departures
+2023–2024: Kiss Kiss and member departures

 In April 2023, They held the Never Ending Parade Tour.
 On May 10, they released their sixth album, Our Parade.
 On June 21, Kiss Kiss, a group consisting of six Gang Parade members, released their debut album, First Album.
 In August, they held the Gilagila Gang Gals Tour and the Kirakira School Kids Parade Tour.
 From September to October, they held Trick or Smile Tour.
 Gang Parade released their first EP, The Night Park E.P., on November 15.
 The song "Träumerei" from the EP was used as the opening theme song for television drama My Personal Weatherman.

 They released the digital singles, "Yakudō" and "Rock wo Tomeru na!!", on January 13 and January 29, 2024, respectively.
 On March 27, they performed at The Underworld in London alongside ASP and Kiss Kiss.
 The single "PassioGila / Yakudō / Rock wo Tomeru na!!", was released on May 22.
 In June and July, they held the Avantgarde Parade Tour.
 On July 16, Potential graduated from Gang Parade and Kiss Kiss.
 On August 28, they released the single "Peace☆Chō Panic / Itsuka".
 Yuka Terashima graduated from Gang Parade on December 1.
 They released the single, "Sparkling Moon / Good Luck My Future", on December 25.

+2025-2026: WACK in the UK and disbandment notice

 On March 26, 2025, they performed at The Underworld in London in the fifth edition of WACK in the UK.
 They released their seventh album, Gang Rise, on June 18.

+On December 1, former WACK Representative Director Junnosuke Watanabe announced that he plans to start the "Second Chapter" of the company and disband Gang Parade in 2026.
+The remaining members could participate in WACK's March 2026 audition camp or leave the company by 2027.
+None of them appeared as candidates, though Coco Partin Coco arrived on March 24, 2026, as a mentor, and left two days later.

+On January 1, 2026, Gang Parade announced that they will disband on October 29.
+From April 18 to July 12, they will embark on Gang Parade So Long Tour, which will be their last.
+Their best-of and final album, Gang Finale, was released on June 17.

+On June 20, Gang Parade revealed the name of their final live, Last Say Hello!!, at Zepp Haneda, Tokyo.